mendix/docs/content/en/docs/developerportal/_index.md

 ## 1 What Is the Mendix Portal?

-The [Mendix Portal](https://sprintr.home.mendix.com) is one of the key components of the Mendix Platform.
+The [Apps](https://sprintr.home.mendix.com) is one of the key components of the Mendix Platform.
 In the Mendix Portal, Mendix users can collaborate, deploy, manage their apps.

 The Mendix Portal also offers open, well-defined APIs, enabling third-party developers to integrate their own widgets and plugins.
 For more information, see [API Documentation](/apidocs-mxsdk/apidocs/).